 Etiology: Mycoplasma pulmonis is pleomorphic bacterium lacking a cell wall.
 This organism can induce a chronic pulmonary disease syndrome.
 Cilia-associated respiratory (CAR) bacillus is a frequent co-pathogen with M. pulmonis.

 Incidence: Although the incidence of infection is rare, the significance when present is high, often leading to fulminating respiratory disease.

-Transmission: Transmission occurs by direct contact with infected secretions.
+Transmission: Transmission by direct contact with infected secretions has been reported.
 M. pulmonis can also be transmitted transplacentally.
-Rats may act as asymptomatic carriers for Mycoplasma pulmonis.

-Clinical Signs: Infection begins without clinical signs.
+Clinical Signs: Disease is often subclinical.
 Adverse environmental factors such as high cage ammonia levels, and/or the acquisition of primary viral or bacterial respiratory pathogens can activate subclinical infections.
-Early signs of overt disease may include an oculonasal discharge and torticollis (see photo).
-Other clinical signs include snuffling, chattering, anorexia with weight loss, rough hair coat, hunched posture, and reduced fertility.
+Early signs of overt disease may include a red (porphyrin) oculonasal discharge, nasal stridor, sneezing and snorting.
+Other clinical signs include anorexia with weight loss, rough hair coat and hunched posture.

-Diagnosis: MFI and IFA are commercially available for serological screening for Mycoplasma pulmonis infections in mouse colonies.
-PCR of nasal or tracheal samples is also used for diagnosis.
+Diagnosis: MFI or IFA are commercially available for serological screening for Mycoplasma pulmonis infections.
+PCR assays on nasopharyngeal or tracheal samples are also used for diagnosis.